Taking English lessons is a brilliant opportunity.

 Your command of English is measured by your competence in several disciplines including grammar, spelling, oral fluency, pronunciation and written expression.

-There are two main objectives when you begin a tutoring course.
+There are two main objectives when you begin any esol courses.
 The first goal is to grasp the concepts you find difficult, and the second is transform this new knowledge into improved grades.
 You can’t achieve one without achieving the other.

 Private tutors actively encourage their students to succeed in reaching these goals.